ravarage/ASSR-Anime-Sign-Song-Ripper-/README.md

 > *As for mkv files you need to have FFprobe and mkvtoolnix on your PC, from pc locate both of them and you are good to go mkv files procedure are the same as subtitles files the output will be mkvfile inside same folder create folder name out inside there will be output files*
+Version 1.0.3
+ - Now we have proper progress bar no more console shell
+ - Tag Explore, you can double click on a file it will open a window so you can read what lines written using that tag(experimental)

 Version 1.0.2
 - Improved Accuracy recognizing tags, better recognition of what to keep and remove